Eyes Towards the Future: Goals for the Girls Volleyball Team On and Off the Court

 Opposite hitter Abby Witzansky (12) goes in for a hopeful point, but is stopped by Torrance High’s defense.
 Unfortunately, West High’s Girls’ Varsity Volleyball team fell short once again to Torrance High, after a long, hard-fought battle on Sept.
 20, 2022.
 Despite the difficult loss, West kept their heads up, going on to beat the North High Saxons on Sept.
 22, and two days later, held a 3-0 sweep against The Webbs School.

-Natalie Ou, Sports Editor
+Natalie Ou, Editor-in-Chief

 Athletic games are a constant source of excitement and entertainment for many students across campus, and West High’s Girls’ Volleyball match against Torrance proved to be no exception.
 Volleyball is a sport that blends both technical and physical skills — from keeping the ball up to spiking past a towering wall of middle blockers, there is no shortage of work and tenacity required to play.
 During a warm fall afternoon on Sept.
 20, Frosh/Soph, JV, and Varsity teams alike braced themselves for a grueling three-set match (upped to five sets for Varsity players) against Torrance in which the best team would come out on top.